 However I don’t think Republicans have been completely honest regarding their involvements in the events of that day and they should shoulder some of the blame.

 I don’t wish to take anything away from the innocent victims by any means, I’m just saying that things happened that day that put in motion a chain of events that lead to many innocent people dying and all those responsible should be honest and open about exactly what happened.
-But as we all know SF/IRA rewrite the history of the Troubles on a daily basis and seem to accept NO responsibility for the sectarian slaughter that hunted the streets of Belfast, N.I and mainland UK.for thirty long , brutal years.
+But as we all know SF/IRA rewrite the history of the Troubles on a daily basis and seem to accept NO responsibility for the indiscriminate slaughter of innocent people that hunted the streets of Belfast, N.I and mainland UK.for thirty long , brutal years.

 Thank God those days are now behind us.